 - Comply with our Satisfactory Academic Progress (SAP) policy included in the school catalog. - Not be in default on any loans made under any Title IV, HEA Loan program. - Must not have obtained loan amounts that exceed annual or aggregate loan limits under any Title IV, HEA Loan program. - Not liable for any grant overpayment. - Be enrolled at least halftime to receive assistance from the Direct Loan Program.
 (The Pell Grant program does not require half time enrollment, but the student' enrollment status does affect the amount of Pell a student may receive.) - For Title IV purposes, students who have successfully completed 225 clock hours that are applicable to a degree or certificate offered by our school.
 These credits and hours are not Title IV eligible and the remaining program hours must be prorated if the program is a certificate program offered in hours and may also affect a credit hour program with a proration.
 Although, all prior education will be reviewed upon enrollment for each individual student.
-Credit may be granted at the discretion of the School Director. - Must provide a photo ID and Social Security card so copy can be taken. - Must make financial arrangements with Financial Aid Office in regards to FAFSA application, scholarships and/or cash payment plan prior to enrolling.
+Credit may be granted at the discretion of the College President. - Must provide a copy of a photo ID and Social Security which becomes part of your academic file kept in the Registrar's Office. - Must make financial arrangements with Financial Aid Office in regards to FAFSA application, scholarships and/or cash payment plan prior to enrolling.